Skip to content

 docker network inspect my-net

-# Remove unused networks
+# Remove all unused networks

 docker network prune